 Stop the sweeps and shift to services

 Sweeps are inhumane – they move people along to nowhere and result in individuals losing their possessions.
 The homeless sweeps that have actively moved the homeless encampments around the city have only worsened the situation and have cost the taxpayers millions of dollars – resources that could be directed towards solutions.
-The sweeps also make an already vulnerable population more vulnerable, and make it difficult for service providers to make repeat visits and provide support to get people off the street.
-We will take the money from the sweeps and invest in solutions, including:
+We will:

 § Work with all first responders on incarceration diversion, which creates a cycle of homelessness.
 Instead, we’ll work to get people to services and support they need.

-§ Providing temporary lockers for people to store their items while looking for work.
+§ Provide temporary lockers for people to store their items while looking for work.

 § Provide trash receptacles and temporary bathrooms to keep our streets clean and to restore dignity by providing basic needs.

 Our unhoused neighbors will go where they can get services and where they can create safe shelter for themselves.
 We can provide these opportunities for them through temporary housing solutions while we ramp up more permanent solutions.
 We will: